Serhobo/Chris_Richardson_Introduction/content/post/Learning_the_Ropes/index.md

 ## Process and Results

 I tested out the effects of numerous changes to my own code.
 Over adjusting the hyperparameters, playing with batch sizing, playing with various resizes of images, increases epoch, and generating additional test images using transformations all had various levels of benefits.
 I will not be able to fully demonstrate the effectiveness some of these had as this assignment was an extensive learning experience.
 If I were to repeat this assignment with my new knowledge, I would not follow my following procedure again.
-This is purely a reflection of the process.
+This is purely a reflection of the process I took.

-## PRETTY SLIDES AND GRAPHS AND STUFF (UPGRADE LATER TODAY)

-Results as of 3/24/2022:
+## Results as of 3/24/2022:

 Accuracy of the network on the 864 dev images: 85 %